 How to file a complaint with Uber and Lyft

 You can complain directly to both rideshare companies on the web, by phone, or through their apps.
-All service animal users whom are denied rides should report the driver to the respective company to ensure accountability.
-Don’t let a driver get away with it; reporting denials benefits yourself and other riders.
+All service animal users whom are denied rides due to their service animals should report the driver to the respective company to ensure accountability.
+Don’t let a driver get away with it; reporting denials benefits yourself, other riders, and responsible drivers.